josiasbudaydeveloper/nextjs-14-dashboard-app-router-tutorial/README.md

 [Click here to visit the tutorial](https://nextjs.org/learn)

-> I'm developing it entirely and hosting it on Vercel.
-> You can access the current version of the live project at:
+> You can access the current live version of the live project on:
 >
 > https://josiasbudaydeveloper-next-14-dashboard-app.vercel.app/dashboard